-In September 2017, Allergan USA, Inc. ("Allergan") filed a lawsuit in the U.S. District Court for the Central District of California against the Company, primarily claiming violations under the federal Lanham Act and other state laws.
-The case is currently in discovery, with a trial date set for April 2019.
-The Company believes the claims are frivolous and has previously and will continue to dispute all asserted claims against it and intends to vigorously defend these allegations.
-Nonetheless, the Company cannot predict the eventual outcome of this this litigation, it could result in substantial costs and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.
+In September 2017, Allergan USA, Inc. ("Allergan") filed a lawsuit in the U.S. District Court for the Central District of California against the Company, primarily claiming violations under the federal Lanham Act and California's Sherman Act.
+The parties each filed a motion for summary judgment and Imprimis also filed a motion to stay.
+The parties' motions were heard on March 26, 2019, with both parties motions being partially granted.
+The trial date to determine damages, if any, is currently set for May 2019.
+The Company believes the claims for damages are meritless, and intends to vigorously defend against Allergan's allegations.
+Nonetheless, the Company cannot predict the eventual outcome of this litigation, it could result in substantial costs, losses and a diversion of management's resources and attention, which could harm the Company's business and the value of its common stock.